Black April: Background

-The Vietnam War was an armed conflict (November 1, 1955 – April 30, 1975) between North Vietnam, supported by the Soviet Union and China, and South Vietnam, supported by the United States, South Korea, Australia and others.
-More than 3 million people were killed during the Vietnam War, and over half of the casualties were Vietnamese civilians.
-The Fall of Saigon marked the end of the Vietnam War when Saigon, the capital of South Vietnam, was captured by North Vietnam on April 30, 1975.
-Saigon was renamed Ho Chi Minh City following the end of the Vietnam War.
+The Vietnam War was an armed conflict between North Vietnam, supported by the Soviet Union and China, and South Vietnam, supported by the United States, South Korea, Australia, and others.
+More than three million people were killed during the war and over half of the casualties were Vietnamese civilians.
+The Fall of Saigon marked the end of the war when Saigon, the capital of South Vietnam, was captured by North Vietnam on April 30, 1975.
+Saigon was later renamed Ho Chi Minh City.

 In the days preceding the Fall of Saigon, the United States evacuated thousands of Americans, South Vietnamese and citizens of other nationalities, but many South Vietnamese were left behind.
 In the years that followed 1975, hundreds of thousands of South Vietnamese people fled Vietnam on boats and ships.
 Between 1975 and 1995, around 800,000 Southern Vietnamese refugees left Vietnam and arrived in a different country, but between 200,000 and 400,000 Southern Vietnamese refugees died at sea.
-This mass migration of South Vietnamese people to 50 countries worldwide is known as the Vietnamese Diaspora.
-Currently, over 6 million Vietnamese people are living abroad in more than 130 countries; the largest community resides in California, United States.
+This mass migration of South Vietnamese people to 50 countries worldwide is known as the Vietnamese diaspora.
+Currently, over six million Vietnamese people are living abroad in more than 130 countries; the largest community resides in California.

-April 30 is a day of reflection and remembrance for overseas Vietnamese communities who experienced displacement and significant life changes following the end of the Vietnam War.
+April 30 is a day of reflection and remembrance for overseas Vietnamese communities who experienced displacement and significant life changes following the end of the war.
 For Vietnamese citizens in Vietnam, it marks the reunification of the country and the start of a new era.
 This date holds different meanings depending on personal and historical perspectives.